Sen. Sherrod Brown boasts $14M in campaign money as Republicans make final primary push

 Haley BeMiller is a reporter for the USA TODAY Network Ohio Bureau, which serves the Columbus Dispatch, Cincinnati Enquirer, Akron Beacon Journal and 18 other affiliated news organizations across Ohio.

-This article originally appeared on The Columbus Dispatch: Ohio Senate race: Sherrod Brown starts 2024 with $14 million in bank
+This article originally appeared on Cincinnati Enquirer: Ohio Senate race: Sherrod Brown starts 2024 with $14 million in bank